swan-io/docs/MIGRATION-MANIFEST.md

 - **Enum list outside its statuses page:** three or more backticked enum members in a bullet or cell collapse to a link to the statuses page (deprecated-value handling in §4).
 - **Repeated per-item boilerplate:** N sections each restating trigger/configuration/template collapse to ONE shared section up front + a per-item delta line.
 Precedent: verification notifications (4 emails → `## Configuration` table + "Account information included" per email).
 Zero information loss: every varying cell must map to a delta line or an exception note.

-### Schema checks (expanded rule, 12 August 2026)
+### Schema checks (expanded rule, 12 August 2026; tooling updated 13 August 2026)
-Any question the schema can answer gets checked proactively, not deferred to the ticket: status-to-object attribution (`Verified` is `AccountHolder.verificationStatus`, NOT an `AccountStatus`), field names and plurality (`Account.statements`, not `statement`), mutation/rejection existence, enum values.
-Fast path: grep the local clone `~/Documents/api-reference/docs/{enums,objects,mutations,queries,unions}/*.mdx` (values sit as `<b>Value</b>` between "Values" and "Member Of").
-The clone LAGS live — an absence or discrepancy is only real after confirming on `api-reference.swan.io` via WebFetch (curl is blocked).
+Any question the schema can answer gets checked proactively, not deferred to the ticket: status-to-object attribution (`Verified` is `AccountHolder.verificationStatus`, NOT an `AccountStatus`), field names and plurality (`Account.statements`, not `statement`), mutation/rejection existence, enum values. **Fast path (preferred): the Swan Partner GQL Search MCP** — `introspect-graphql-type` returns live, verbatim SDL including `@deprecated` directives (no clone lag, no summarizer paraphrase); `search-graphql-schema` finds types by keyword.
+The Swan Docs MCP (`search-docs`) does the same for live v2 pages.
+Fallbacks when MCP is unavailable (headless/cron runs): grep the local clone `~/Documents/api-reference/docs/{enums,objects,mutations,queries,unions}/*.mdx` (values sit as `<b>Value</b>` between "Values" and "Member Of") — but the clone lags FAR beyond its snapshot date (22 May 2026 clone is missing the entire March-beta onboarding API); an absence or discrepancy is only real after confirming live, via MCP or `api-reference.swan.io` WebFetch (curl is blocked).
 Watch deprecation notes: live may hold BOTH a deprecated shape (`status: StatementStatus`) and its replacement (`statusInfo`); docs should match the NEW one.

 ### Freshness checks
 - Future-tense feature sections ("will be available", "released in <year>") get cross-checked: against the schema (the object may already exist — `WebBankingSettings.canOpenAccount` does) and against the docs themselves (a "coming up" item whose page already shipped is an unambiguous fix).